SilviaVec/Realtime-Action-Recognition/README.md

 The test data (a video, and a folder of images) are already included under the [data_test/](data_test/) folder.

-An example result of the input video "exercise.avi" is:

 ```
 output
 ├── action.csv